 Competitive analysis is an essential part of the job description for most marketers.
 It would be best to thoroughly understand your competitors’ strategies to develop an impactful marketing strategy.
 That’s where a competitive analysis framework comes in.
 This article uses visuals to explain five popular competitive analysis frameworks and discusses what each is best suited for.

 A competitive analysis framework is a model you can use to help shape how you go about researching your competitors.
 It helps you home in on specific information by giving a structure to guide your market analysis.

 There are several frameworks you can use for competitive analysis in marketing.
 But how do you choose the right one for your needs?
-If you’re a digital marketing agency aiming to get a sense of a new client’s competitors, your needs may be different from an in-house marketing director, for example.
+If you’re a digital marketing agency aiming to get a sense of a new client’s competitors, your needs may differ from an in-house marketing director.

 Here, we explain five of the most popular competitive analysis frameworks with visuals and discuss what each is best suited for.